SEN-RAD/travel/README.md

 **Travel** helps travelers prepare for a trip.
 The user types in the name of a city and the app returns the following useful information about the destination:

 - Current weather from AccuWeather API (https://developer.accuweather.com/): temperature in Celsius, wind speed in Km/h, rainfall in MM.
-- Two cheap plane ticket offers to the selected destination from Amadeus API (https://developers.amadeus.com/, https://airlabs.co/).
+- One cheap plane ticket offer to the selected destination from Amadeus API (https://developers.amadeus.com/, https://airlabs.co/).
 **Travel** uses the current date and PRAGUE, CZR, as parameters for the flight ticket search.
 An updated version might include an actual flights search widget with the option to change origin location and choose dates.

 Further details about how the information is gathered or the amount of data available can be found on each API website.